 A Global Behavior, Rooted in Evolution

-Whether it is a Bengal in Berlin or a Maine Coon in Montreal, box loving behavior does not change.
-This speaks to a deeper evolutionary function, one which crosses breeds or environments.
+Whether it is a Bengal in Berlin or a Maine Coon in Montreal, box-loving behavior does not change.
+This speaks to a deeper evolutionary function, one that crosses breeds or environments.

-A study conucted by researchers in the Netherlands states that shelter cats given boxes adjust to new environments a lot faster than those without boxes.
-This points to a box’s role in emotional regulation a calming tool in over stimulating or unfamiliar surroundings.
+A study conducted by researchers in the Netherlands states that shelter cats given boxes adjust to new environments a lot faster than those without boxes.
+This points to a box’s role in emotional regulation, a calming tool in overstimulating or unfamiliar surroundings.

 Keeping Warm

-Boxes aren’t just beds, they also are bed rolled into one.
-The ability to surprise is incredibly satifying for cats.
+Boxes aren’t just beds; they are also bedrolls in one.
+The ability to surprise is incredibly satisfying for cats.
 Pouncing from inside a box taps into their natural predatory behaviors, mimicking the way they might ambush prey in the wild.

-This type of play stimulation is important, especially for Indoor Cats, as their natural hunting instincts remains alive and vigorous.
+This type of play stimulation is important, especially for Indoor Cats, as their natural hunting instincts remain alive and vigorous.

 Is your Cat’s mental and emotional health a primary concern?
 Regardless of where you are located across the globe, these tips will surely help you incorporate box enrichment into your feline’s home.